biotechnology-timber/grokscope/README.md

 OGrok def my_symbol
 ```

-The `OGrok` command take two optional positional flags, `fuzzy` and
+The `OGrok` command takes two optional positional flags, `fuzzy` and
 `filter_project`.

-Enabling the `fuzzy` flag (default false) globs around the search term.
+Enabling the `fuzzy` flag (default: false) globs around the search term.
 I.e
 ```vim
 OGrok def my_symbol 1
 ```
 will also search for definitions matching `*my_symbol*`.

-The `filter_project` flag will cause the search to only return results in the
+The `filter_project` flag (default: false) will cause the search to only return
-current project.
-The current project name is determined based on `getcwd()` and
+results in the current project.
+The current project name is determined based on
-the base path set by `OGrokSetBasePath`.
+`getcwd()` and the base path set by `OGrokSetBasePath`.
 E.g.,
 ```vim
 OGrok def my_symbol 0 1
 ```